Environmental Initiatives

 Optimizing pharmaceutical distribution

-In our prescription pharmaceutical wholesale business, we are collaborating with our customers, including drugstores and dispensing pharmacy chains, to build an optimized pharmaceutical distribution model that reduces greenhouse gas emissions.
+In our Prescription Pharmaceutical Wholesale Business, we are collaborating with our customers, including drugstore and dispensing pharmacy chains, to build an optimized pharmaceutical distribution model that reduces greenhouse gas emissions.

-Specific measures include analyzing and managing the optimal inventory of pharmaceuticals for each store to streamline ordering/supplying and delivery operations for all parties, thus reducing greenhouse gas emissions.
+Specific measures include analyzing and managing the optimal inventory of pharmaceuticals for each store as well as streamlining operations such as ordering, delivery, and product inspection.

 - MEDICEO CORPORATION,